shivansh1507/Prompt-Battle/README.md

 Register new users with a simple JSON payload.
 Use the User_Register endpoint for user registration.

-2. User Login
+2. User Login:
 Log in with registered credentials and receive an access token.
 Utilize the User_Login endpoint for user login.

-3. Image Generation
+3. Image Generation:
 Generate images and receive URLs for the created images.
 Use the Image_Generation endpoint for image generation.

-4. Image Submission
+4. Image Submission:
 Submit generated images to the system.
 Utilize the Image_Submit endpoint for image submission.
 5. Get Images